 Right now on aisle-3.co, shoppers can discover colour and size variations on one page for our launch products – trainers.
 We are actively looking for new commercial and investment partners to increase our offer.

+What is your background?
 I’ve been fascinated by ecommerce and both the shopper experience and the retailer relationship since I started as part of a small team in Amazon’s nascent UK marketplace in 2007.
 It’s crazy to remember that there was about a dozen of us occupying half of the 5th floor of a Slough office block!
 I was lucky to launch thousands of merchants across the full range of categories and products over 6 years.

 After learning a very different corporate experience at Tesco for a couple of years I joined a price comparison start up and grew its retailers from 6 to 45,000 in three years before it unfortunately went into administration.